 Trail Tennis Courts

-Our three Trail Tennis Courts were resurfaced in 2019 to feature an artificial turf surface, and can be reconfigured to act as one large field, when we remove the tennis posts.
-The Trail Tennis Courts are used for tennis, Volleyball, Pop Tennis, and is home to our soccer clinics and other sports as well.
+Our three Trail Tennis Courts were resurfaced in 2019 to feature an artificial turf surface that can be reconfigured to act as one large field when we remove the tennis posts.
+The Trail Tennis Courts are used for tennis, pop tennis, dodgeball, yoga, soccer clinics and other turf sports as well.

-The Hockey Rink features three courts for floor hockey and lights to allow the ability for our late evening floor hockey and to utilize the courts for other Late Evening programming, like Dodgeball, wiffle ball, and more.
+The Hockey Rink features three floor hockey courts with lights to allow for late evening hockey match-ups and to utilize the courts for other Late Evening programming.

 The Patriot Courts feature two lighted basketball and two tennis courts, and were resurfaced in 2019.